Southwest Airlines pilot arrested just before takeoff and accused of DUI

 “Customers were accommodated on other flights and we apologize for the disruption to their travel plans,” the statement said.
 “There’s nothing more important to Southwest than the safety of our employees and customers.”

+In 2023, eight pilots were found to have a blood alcohol level of 0.04 or greater out of more than 17,600 pilots tested for alcohol consumption, according to the FAA.

+The arrested pilot is a captain based at Baltimore/Washington International Thurgood Marshall Airport in Maryland and has been with the company for 18 years, an airline source told CNN.

-Southwest Flight 3772 was scheduled to depart Savannah around 6 a.m. local time for Chicago’s Midway Airport but was delayed by nearly five hours, according to FlightAware.
+Southwest Flight 3772 was scheduled to depart Savannah around 6 a.m. for Chicago’s Midway Airport but was delayed by nearly five hours, according to FlightAware.

-Travelers were getting ready for takeoff when police boarded the aircraft, Southwest passenger Robert Newmerch told WTOC on Wednesday.
+Travelers were getting ready for takeoff when police boarded the aircraft, Southwest passenger Robert Newmerch told CNN affiliate WTOC on Wednesday.

 An officer “went into the cockpit,” Newmerch said.
 The officer walked out of the plane but came back a few minutes later “and the pilot left with him,” He added.
 The incident left Newmerch feeling unsettled, he said.